fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionAdministrativeInfo](#collectionadministrativeinfo)

-#### CollectionIsDerivedFrom
+#### CollectionIsDerivationOf
-**Description:** &#x1F4A5; The CollectionIsDerivedFrom element contains an URI that uniquely identifies the resource from which the current resource is derived.
+**Description:** &#x1F4A5; The CollectionIsDerivationOf element contains an URI that uniquely identifies the resource from which the current resource is derived.
+The CollectionIsDerivationOf relationship is based on the `isDerivationOf` relationship of the [Fedora Relationship Ontology](http://www.fedora.info/definitions/1/0/fedora-relsext-ontology.rdfs).

 	Discovery:					no
 	Display:					page